aka-phrankie/GlazeWM_AutoTile/README.md

 ## How to Use

 1. Copy the Python script (`.py`) to your local machine.

-   * Either rename the extension to `.pyw`,
-   * Or download the `.pyw` file directly from this repository.

 2. Follow the setup steps below.

 ---